 Despite some popular myths, simply having a credit card won’t turn your credit bad.
 But when your credit is bad, getting a credit card can be difficult.

-Unsecured credit cards for bad credit are available, but when you find one, you’re likely to see high interest rates and fees in the terms.
+Unsecured credit cards for bad credit are available, but when you find one, you’re likely to see high interest rates and annual fees in the terms.
 Card issuers, creditors and others in the lending industry want to know that you can reasonably be expected to repay borrowed money.
-A low credit score, for whatever reason, makes it harder for the credit card issuer to believe that you are this kind of person.
+A low credit score, for whatever reason, can make it harder for the credit card issuer to believe that you are this kind of person.

 Even if you’re currently saddled with bad credit you may be able to qualify for a secured credit card.
 A secured credit card for bad credit can be a great first step toward healthy credit and finances.
 For a secured card, you make a cash deposit that the credit card issuer holds in case you default on your debt.
 You’ll still use and pay off the card just as you would a traditional credit card.
 Your credit limit is usually (but not always) determined by the amount of money you deposit with the card issuer.
 You’ll get your deposit back when you transition to a regular credit card and/or close your secured credit card account, providing you have met all your financial obligations with the issuer of your secured credit card.
 Some secured credit card issuers promote a quick application process and as well as a quick decision.